deepflowio/docs/translate/translated/04-best-practice/06-production-deployment.md

     type: LoadBalancer
 ```

-After modifying the Service type of deepflow-server to LoadBalancer, you need to configure agent-group-config to switch the address of deepflow-server requested by deepflow-agent to the LoadBalancer IP:
+After changing the deepflow-server Service type to LoadBalancer, you need to configure agent-group-config to switch the deepflow-agent request address to the LoadBalancer IP:

 ```yaml
 proxy_controller_ip: 1.2.3.4 # FIXME: Your LoadBalancer IP address